JeremiaStalder/advanced-econometrics/README.md

 **Mila:** nonparametric estimators, think about data

 ## Questions for Petyo:
-Do we need to use IV?
-Any way to test for reverse causality for cross section (no TS data)?
-We dont know any.
+Do we need to use IV? - No IV, he wants effect of eligibility Any way to test for reverse causality for cross section (no TS data)?
+We dont know any. - NO. Just focus on selc on obs setting, this can be mentioned but igonored
-Can we use additional papers as source? (many that also worked on the same dataset)
+Can we use additional papers as source? (many that also worked on the same dataset) - Sure we can.

 ## Research Question
-Need to decide whats more interesting:
-	Effect of 401k participation on wealth? (would need IV) Effect of 401k eligibility on wealth (no IV)
+What is the effect of 401k eligibility on wealth?
+(No IV)

 ## Information pension plans
 DB - defined benefit plan, mostly payed by employer, introduced before 401k.